ludavid15/myblog/myapp/src/posts/linear-algebra.md

 <v-divider></v-divider>

 If I told you that there were 4 distinct points, and gave you the distance between every pair, you could determine the minimum dimensional space required to properly map these points.
 For instance, if all 6 distances are the same, there is no way to position these 4 points in a plane that makes this true.
 Instead, they must be arranged as a regular tetrahedron in 3D space.
 This is a useful concept for things like embedding vectors, used in sequence models, like natural language processing.

+# References

+<v-divider :thickness="5"></v-divider>

+* This post is a collection of my notes from graduate courses at the University of Michigan.